thisismyrobot/chrome-decrypt.ps1/README.md

 ## TODO

  * Unicode passwords (may work, I haven't tested).
- * Chrome v80 minified.

 ## Minified version

-This is hand-minified (870 chars), if you can do better please consider opening a PR so I can include it here and give your PS minification skills some credit! :)
+This is hand-minified (1345 chars), if you can do better please consider opening a PR so I can include it here and give your PS minification skills some credit! :)

-NOTE: This version doesn't support passwords created after Chrome v80.

 ## Acknowledgements